 * * * * *

-Once again, thanks to Dr. Joseph M. Wunderle Jr., who wrote a number of the key scientific papers that formed the basis of my Birding article.
-He also answered questions for a Q&A on the ABA Blog.
-Recently retired, Dr. Wunderle was a scientist at the International Institute of Tropical Forestry (IITF), a part of the U.S. Forest Service.
-He is the compiler for the Fajardo CBC and graciously provided the data described above.
+Once again, heartfelt thanks to Dr. Joseph M. Wunderle Jr., who wrote a number of the key scientific papers that formed the basis of my Birding article.
+Now retired, Dr. Wunderle was a scientist at the International Institute of Tropical Forestry (IITF), a part of the U.S. Forest Service.
+He is also a founding member of BirdsCaribbean and the editor-in-chief of the Journal of Caribbean Ornithology.
+Dr. Wunderle is the compiler for the Fajardo CBC and graciously provided the data described above.